Tel 04 292 8205 | Wellington Road, Paekākāriki | Email us

 - Paekakariki School is a smoke, alcohol and drug free area

-- Lost Property can be found in the black container in the hall.
+- Lost Property can be found outside the hall.
 Children are given the opportunity to claim their gear.
 All property not claimed is donated to charity once per term.